The 20 Best Arrhythmias Doctors Near Me in Baltimore, MD

 English

 Charles Love is director of the Johns Hopkins Cardiac Rhythm Device Service.
 Dr. Love is one of the foremost international authorities on pacemaker and implantable cardioverter defibrillator implantation and management.
 He manages patients with all types of heart rhythm disorders and has particular interest in lead extraction and lead management strategies, with an emphasis on new tools to reduce complications and strategies to reduce infection.
 Dr. Love is rated as an Advanced provider by MediFind in the treatment of Arrhythmias.
-His top areas of expertise are Arrhythmias, Sick Sinus Syndrome, Ventricular Tachycardia, Pacemaker Implantation, and Cardiac Ablation.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Arrhythmias, Sick Sinus Syndrome, Ventricular Tachycardia, Pacemaker Implantation, and Cardiac Ablation.
+Dr. Love is board certified in American Board Of Internal Medicine.

 Advanced in Arrhythmias